aaronplayz-sys/aaronplayz-sys.github.io/_posts/2025-03-20-my-adguard-home-setup.md

 > ##### TIP
 >
 > I recommend clearing the cache occasionally if loading times feel slow.
-{: .block-tip }
+> {: .block-tip }

 #### Access settings:

 Feel free to utilize this section, can be handy if the DNS server is reachable from outside your local network.

 Leave version.bind, id.server, and hostname.bind filled in the disallowed domains section.
+Do not add webite URLs to be blocked here, it won't be tracked for statistics.

 <div class="row mt-3">
   <div class="col-sm mt-3 mt-md-0">